openlookeng/hetu-core/hetu-docs/en/connector/hive-gcs-tutorial.md

 ### Prerequisites

-Before you attempt to write data to GCS, make sure you have configured everything necessary to read data from GCS.
+Before you attempt to write data to GCS, ensure you have configured everything necessary to read data from GCS.

 ### Create Export Schema

 If Hive metastore contains schema(s) mapped to GCS locations, you can use them to export data to GCS.
-If you don\'t want to use existing schemas (or there are no appropriate schemas in the Hive metastore), you need to create a new one:
+If you do not want to use existing schemas (or there are no appropriate schemas in the Hive metastore), you need to create a new one:

 ```sql